 The use of sound producing equipment at a volume in a manner that disturbs other residents, whether during quiet or courtesy hours, is not allowed.
 Sound from such equipment must not be audible outside the resident's room.
 Failure to comply after a warning may result in the confiscation of equipment by the residence hall staff.
 In addition to mechanical sounds, human sounds such as loud talking, laughing, screaming, yelling running, or stepping is not allowed.
-Persistent violators will be subject to a fine and/or disciplinary action.
+Persistent violators may be subject to student disciplinary action.